gdaudin/gdaudin.github.io/Curriculum_Vitae.md

 ## Administrative responsabilities

-2014-now: Member of «Conseil de Département LSO» in University Paris-Dauphine
+2021-now: Member of the "Comité Éthique" in University Paris Dauphine-PSL

 2013-now: Member of the «Conseil de Documentation» in University Paris-Dauphine

+2014-2022: Member of «Conseil de Département LSO» in University Paris-Dauphine

 2018-2021: Member of the «Commission Consultative Représentative» (in charge of recruitements) of the LEDA